 A hearing before an Administrative Law Judge (ALJ) allows you to present your appeal to a new person who will review the facts of your appeal independently and listen to your testimony before making a new and impartial decision.
 An ALJ hearing is usually held by phone or video-teleconference, or in some cases, in person.
 You can also ask the ALJ to make a decision without a hearing, and the ALJ may also issue a decision without holding a hearing if evidence in the hearing record supports a decision that's fully in your favor.

 If you have Original Medicare, follow the directions on the "Medicare Reconsideration Notice" you got from the QIC in level 2 to request a hearing before an ALJ.
 You must send your request to the appropriate Office of Medicare Hearings and Appeals (OMHA) Central Operations.
 The address is listed in the QIC's reconsideration notice.

 If you have Original Medicare, a Medicare Advantage plan, other Medicare health plan, or a Medicare Prescription Drug Plan, you can file a request for a hearing in one of these ways:

 - Fill out a "Request for Medicare Hearing by an Administrative Law Judge" form.

 - Submit a written request to the OMHA office that will handle your ALJ hearing that includes:

 - Your name, address, and Medicare Number.
 If you've appointed a representative, include your representative's name and address.

-- The document control number included on the QIC reconsideration notice, if any.
+- The appeal number included on the QIC reconsideration notice, if any.

 - The dates of service for the items or services you're appealing.
 See your MSN or reconsideration notice for this information.